 Of course, this also has a downside, which is brand confusion.
 The fact that we need to explain the differences between the five different Galaxy lines means that Samsung’s huge portfolio is simultaneously a great strength and a great weakness.

 Here in the US, there are three major wireless carriers (Verizon, AT&T, and T-Mobile).
-Each of those brands has sub-brands (Visible, Cricket, and Metro by T-Mobile) as well as MVNOs that operate on those companies’ networks.
+Each of those brands has sub-brands (Visible, Cricket, and Metro by T-Mobile) and MVNOs that operate on those companies’ networks.
 Every single one of them carries Samsung phones.
 It’s a similar story in other places around the world.

-Because Samsung has all these carrier partnerships, pretty much anyone can buy Samsung phones without even needing enough money to fully pay for them.
+Because Samsung has all these carrier partnerships, pretty much anyone can buy Samsung phones without even needing enough money to pay in full.
 Carriers offer payment plans, trade-in discounts, and promotional pricing that can save buyers hundreds of dollars.

-Not only that, but carrier partnerships give buyers a place to go to get help and service for their Samsung devices.
-This is a big deal for the average smartphone user.
+Not only that, but carrier partnerships provide buyers a place to go to get help and service for their Samsung devices.

 The greatest moments in the history of Samsung phones

 Samsung didn’t become the world’s largest smartphone maker overnight.
 It was a long, difficult climb, but it was smart enough to make some incredible moves that helped cement its status as a leading brand.
-Below are four of the times the company nailed a product out of the park and have gone on to become hallmarks of its legacy.
+Below, we’ve detailed four of the times when the company nailed it out of the park and have gone on to become hallmarks of its legacy.

 The Galaxy S4 is the best-selling Android phone of all time.

 However, all of those phones still didn’t sell as well as the Samsung Galaxy S4.
-With over 80 million units sold, the Galaxy S4 isn’t just Samsung’s best-selling smartphone, but the best-selling Android smartphone in the history of the platform.
+With over 80 million units sold, the Galaxy S4 isn’t just Samsung’s best-selling smartphone but the best-selling Android smartphone in the platform’s history.
 It is unlikely it will ever lose that crown.

 This is one of those rare situations where the hype was justified, too, as the Galaxy S4 was a monster of a phone.
 At the time, it was incredibly powerful and pretty reasonably priced for what you got.
 Along with the other devices in the Galaxy S line to that point, the Galaxy S4 helped cement the idea that Android would be the mobile operating system of choice for most of the world.